Alberta's School Re-Entry Plan announced July 21, 2021

-The County of Minburn Administration office is open to the public as of Tuesday, May 19, 2020.
+The County of Minburn Administration office opened to the public Tuesday, May 19, 2020.

 The ASB and Public Works offices are open by appointment only.
 To book an appointment call the ASB office at 780.632.4033 or the Public Works office at 780.632.3715.
 Public Works continue to maintain roads, steam culverts and gravel roads.